ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 `availability-level`, `recovery-level`, `dept`) can be updated by you if they need to change.

-See [Labels & Tags](docs/gcp/tagging) for allowed values and how to update them.
+See [Tagging & Labels](docs/general/tagging) for allowed values and how to update them.

 ---